ethui/ethui/README.md

   - [ ] debug transactions and contracts right there on your wallet
   - [ ] track local foundry projects, sync ABIs and deploys
 - [ ] other development / debugging features coming soon

 ---

+## Installing

+1. Check the latest [release][releases]
+2. Download `extension.zip` and manually install it in your browser (currently tested on Google Chrome, more to come soon):
+   2.1.
+Extract the zip file
+   2.2. go to `chrome://extensions`
+   2.3. enable `Developer mode` (upper right corner) 2.4.
+Load unpacked -> choose the directory you extracted from the ZIP file
+3. Download the appropriate binary for your architecture, and set it up in your `$PATH`
+4. Run `iron`.

+---